nomtek/flutter_ai_examples/lib/mistral_ai_book_search_example/README.md

   - you can try to split book into fragments that don't overlap
   - you can try to split book into fragments that overlap more
 - add metadata about book to AI chatbot like author, year of publishing, genre
+- tweak parameters in the request to AI chatbot.
+There's no one size fits all solution.
+You have to try different parameters to see what works best for your use case.